indrekots/indrekots.github.io/_posts/articles/2013-12-17-solving-com.mysql.jdbc.exceptions.jdbc4.CommunicationsException.md

 ##2.
 Using DBCP as connection pool with Spring

-Add the following entries to your datasource definition (the last 2 properties property elements):
+Add the following entries to your datasource definition (the last 2 property elements):

 {% highlight xml %}
 <bean id=”datasource” destroy-method=”close”>